fpagliughi/rust-industrial-io/README.md

 ## Build the Rust Crate

 This is a fairly standard Rust wrapper project around a C library.
-It contains an unfafe _"-sys"_ sub-crate to wrap the C library API, and a higher-level, safe, Rust library in the main crate.
+It contains an unsafe _"-sys"_ sub-crate to wrap the C library API, and a higher-level, safe, Rust library in the main crate.
 To build them:

 ```
 $ cargo build